 What is your motivation for international adoption?

-In addition to your qualities and abilities as parents, it is important for you to understand your motivation for international adoption.
+In addition to your qualities and abilities as parents, you need to understand your motivation for international adoption.
 Do you feel you are doing a good deed for a poor orphaned child who will be grateful to you when he is older?
 Do you think people will admire you for your selflessness in “saving” an orphan?
-If so, you need to do more self evaluation before going any farther with your international adoption plans.
+If so, you need to do more self-evaluation before going any further with your international adoption plans.
 These unrealistic reasons for pursuing international adoption would likely result in a poor adoption outcome, both for you and for the adopted child.

 Furthermore, if your primary post-adoption focus is to help the child become absorbed into your culture at the expense of his or her own, then international adoption is not for you.
 For international adoption to succeed, you must have an attitude of respect for the country and culture into which the child was born.
 For children of international adoption to thrive, you must help them learn about and develop pride in their birth culture.